aniket-bhadra/kafka-event-streaming/README.md

 Clients can also consume directly from Kafka - either clients take data from Kafka and show to users, or backend servers take data from Kafka and send to clients before storing in database.
 Both approaches work.

-Broker = Kafka server that stores data (like a database server) Consumer = Application that reads data from Kafka Producer = Application that writes data to Kafka

 ## Kafka Architecture

 ### Topics